 - Click in any of the cells to open the Table Design and Table Layout tabs.

 - Click on the Table Design tab.
-In the Table Style Options, check the box for Header Row (column headers) and First Row (row headers), if applicable.
+In the Table Style Options, check the box for Header Row (column headers) and First Column (row headers), if applicable.

 - Click on the Table Layout tab.
 Then, click Alt Text.
 Although not required, Alt Text allows you to provide an alternative description of the table.
 This is beneficial for complex tables, which may prove difficult for screen reader users to navigate even when it is accessible.